attilalb/buckit/README.md

 - **React Hooks**: Use state and effect hooks to manage component state and lifecycle events.
 It's the modern and efficient way to handle complex logic in your components! ⚛️⚙️

-- **CSS**: Custom styling using Tailwind CSS to create a visually appealing and responsive user interface. 💅🎨
+- **TailwindCSS**: Custom styling using Tailwind CSS to create a visually appealing and responsive user interface. 💅🎨

 - **React Icons**: A collection of customizable icons for React applications, making it easy to add visual elements to your project. 🚀🎉